mgimenez720/plaSquid/README.md

     cd plaSquid/

 Using the option (*"-profile conda"*) when running plaSquid will build a conda environment within the base directory.
 This environment can be reused in subsequent runs.

+    A docker container is also available with:

+    docker push mgimenez720/plasquid:tagname

 #### Dependencies